Latgalian language: 21st century

+In 2014, 105 bilingual street signs in Latvian and Latgalian were installed in Kārsava Municipality as part of a youth initiative enabled by the Latgale Culture Program.
+The Latvian State Language Center objected to the signs over the fact that they feature Latgalian more prominently than Latvian and asked for their removal, but no action was taken.

+In November 2021, the first state-approved road sign in both Latvian and Latgalian was placed on the border of Balvi Municipality, with others being gradually installed in other locations in Latgale such as in Preiļi Municipality and in 2023 also in Rēzekne Municipality.
+The bilingual road signs gained a mixed reception with some seeing at as a pretext for dividing society or being upset that they were not informed about it beforehand and in Balvi Municipality the bilingual road signs have even become a target of vandalism with the Latgalian name being repeatedly painted over.

+In 2022, Latvian President Egils Levits opened the annual Latgale Congress encouraging a wider use of spoken and written Latgalian, while reasserting that Latvian should remain the only official state language.

 Classification

-Latgalian is a member of the Eastern Baltic branch of the Baltic group of languages included in the family of Indo-European languages.
-The branch also includes Latvian, Samogitian and Lithuanian.
+Latgalian is a member of the East Baltic branch of the Baltic group of languages, in the family of Indo-European languages.
+The branch also includes the standard form of Latvian and other Baltic languages like Samogitian and Lithuanian.
 Latgalian is a moderately inflected language; the number of verb and noun forms is characteristic of many other Baltic and Slavic languages (see Inflection in Baltic Languages).

 Geographic distribution

-Latgalian is spoken by about 150,000 people, mainly in Latgale, Latvia; there are small Latgalian-speaking communities in Siberia, Russia.
+Latgalian is spoken by about 150,000 people, mainly in Latgale, Latvia; there are small Latgalian-speaking communities in Siberia, Russia, created as a result of the emigration of Latgalians at the turn of the 19th and 20th centuries. and the Soviet deportations from Latvia.

 Official status

 Between 1920 and 1934 Latgalian was used in local government and education in Latgale.
 Now Latgalian is not used as an official language anywhere in Latvia.
 It is formally protected by the Latvian Language Law stating that "The Latvian State ensures the preservation, protection, and development of the Latgalian literary language as a historical variant of the Latvian language" (§3.4).
 The law regards Latgalian and Standard Literary Latvian as two equal variants of the same Latvian language.
 Even though such legal status allows usage of Latgalian in state affairs and education spheres, it still happens quite rarely.